Facelift in Harley Street

 Why choose

-Dr. Gino Vissers is an award-winning and triple board-certified consultant plastic surgeon with extensive experience in facial plastic surgery and facial reconstruction.
+Dr Gino Vissers is an award-winning and triple board-certified consultant plastic surgeon with extensive experience in facial plastic surgery and facial reconstruction.
 He has a 5.0 star rating on Google and is trusted by local and international patients.

-Patients choose Dr. Vissers for:
+Patients choose Dr Gino Vissers for:

-• advanced facial surgery expertise
+- advanced facial surgery expertise

-• natural aesthetic philosophy
+- natural aesthetic philosophy

-• prestigious Harley Street location
+- prestigious Harley Street location

-• meticulous surgical technique
+- meticulous surgical technique

 He performs facial procedures including: